 - There are 6 large concrete bridges in the Craigavon area, spanning the roads and dual carriageways.
 None of them are for cars.
 They are all for pedestrians and cyclists.

 - There are over 40 underpasses for walkers and cyclists in the Craigavon area.

 - If you laid all the Black Paths end to end – you could run a marathon on them.

 - The Black Paths is the longest greenway in Northern Ireland.

 - The Black Paths are accessible for wheelchair users and mobility scooters.

 - Belfast has less than 4km of protected cycleways.
-Craigavon has almost 40km
+Craigavon has over 40km